Synta-ai/synta-mcp/README.md

 # For Cursor
 cp .cursor/rules/synta-mcp-agent.mdc ~/.cursor/rules/

-# For other agents, follow similar pattern
+# For other AI clients, check the [MCP Docs](https://mcp-docs.synta.io) for setup instructions.
 ```

 ### 2. Enable Synta MCP
 Ensure your agent has access to Synta's MCP tools.
-See [synta.io](https://synta.io) for setup instructions.
+See the [MCP Docs](https://mcp-docs.synta.io) for setup instructions.

 ### 3. Start Building N8N Workflows
 Your agent now becomes an N8N workflow specialist that can: